We should be in the midst of a centennial appreciation for the City Beautful movement of the early 20th century–but we’re not.

 So, the two-block boulevarding of North Broad Street–a grand place-making gesture of the early 20th century’s City Beautiful movement–was not without its detractors.
 Might we interpret this as an example of trickle-down aesthetics?

 …and more important, too.
 My life-long love affair with architecture taught me ages past that buildings are better than they appear–and far closer than they may seem in rear-view mirrors.

-A visit (dare I say pilgrimage) to LeCorbusier’s chapel at Ronchamp in the foothills of the French Alps demonstrated the multi-sensory nature of architecture in skilled hands: I discovered a building known only through still images that demanded my total participation for its fullest enjoyment and appreciation.
+A visit (dare I say pilgrimage?) to LeCorbusier’s chapel at Ronchamp in the foothills of the French Alps demonstrated the multi-sensory nature of architecture in skilled hands: I discovered a building I had known only through still images, and found that it demanded my total participation for fullest enjoyment and appreciation.
 I’ve rambled on at great length elsewhere about the role of time and the five senses required by Ronchamp’s designer, the Swiss-French architect LeCorbusier (a.k.a.
 Charles-Edouard Jeanneret-Gris).
-[A prospective faculty member once gave a lecture during her interview and also proved that it is, indeed, possible to come away from Ronchamp with only the dimmest and most superficial understanding, so my own visit had taught me about both architecture and myself.]
+[A prospective faculty member once gave a lecture during her interview which proved that it is, indeed, possible to come away from Ronchamp with only the dimmest and most superficial understanding.
+So my own visit had taught me about both architecture and myself.]

 Howard is engaged with is own forensic encounter just now–restoration of the Wasserman Block–and wants to share his own observations about a building more beloved than its appearance might seem to warrant.

 “A few figs from thistles…”

 Restoring an old building to productive life is infinitely more rewarding as an investment of sweat equity.